-The next step in the contract testing labs process would be to execute a performance qualification (PQ) and a comparison protocol.
+The next step in the laboratory quality process would be to execute a performance qualification (PQ) and a comparison protocol.
 Any pharma contract manufacturing teams should be able to demonstrate the results obtained with new equipment are the same from both an efficacy and quality perspective.

 In many cases, the PQ and comparison may be combined into one document.
 If the results from the protocol match up, you can decommission the old contract lab testing equipment and start using the new equipment.

 When changing from one laboratory quality technology to a different, more sensitive technology, there are more decisions to be considered.
 You need to work closely with your client on the lab testing specifics of their product so you can perform the transition with minimal disruption to their and your product flow.

 These more complex upgrades require a lot of upfront planning.
 As with the like-for-like replacement, you need to make sure the current contract laboratory equipment is operating appropriately.

 As before, you need to perform the IQ and PQ on the new equipment.
 It is in the PQ and comparison protocol where attention to detail will be crucial to execution.
 For instance, when changing from high-performance liquid chromatography (HPLC) to the more sensitive ultra-high pressure liquid chromatography (UHPLC), you need to be prepared to address the possibility that you could see some unknown peaks during the analysis.